-To reach California, the 49ers endured journeys of astonishing hardship, travelling by wagon across the immensities of the Great Plains or by ship around Cape Horn, and sometimes across the Isthmus of Panama.
+To reach California, the 49ers endured journeys of astonishing hardship, traveling by wagon across the immensities of the Great Plains or by ship around Cape Horn, and sometimes across the Isthmus of Panama.
 Six months was the expected minimum for these enormous undertakings.

 However, an extraordinary resolution to link these vast new territories was being forged, harnessing new technology in pursuit of nation-building on an epic scale.
 In 1861, the first telegraph line was established between the east and the west coasts.
-In 1869, the first transcontinental railroad line was completed, slashing journey times: by 1876, it was possible to travel from New York to California in three and a half days.

-John Gast's painting American Progress (1872) depicts the concept of manifest destiny.
+In 1869, the first transcontinental railroad line John Gast's painting American Progress (1872) depicts the concept of manifest destiny.
 In it, the figure of Columbia, representing the USA, lays telegraph wires and leads settlers west.